Young Progressives Party: 2019

-Prof. Kingsley Moghalu, former Deputy Governor of the Central Bank of Nigeria, emerged as the presidential candidate of the party with Mrs. Umma Getso, the Deputy National Chairman of YPP, a political activist and business entrepreneur who previously co-founded the National Progressive Movement (NPM) as his vice-presidential running mate for the 2019 elections.
+Professor Kingsley Moghalu, former Deputy Governor of the Central Bank of Nigeria, emerged as the presidential candidate of the party with Mrs. Umma Getso, the Deputy National Chairman of YPP, a political activist and business entrepreneur who previously co-founded the National Progressive Movement (NPM) as his vice-presidential running mate for the 2019 elections.

 Wole Soyinka, foremost playwright, and Citizen Forum, a group convened by him, supported the bid of Kingsley Moghalu.
-The Ooni of Ife ahead of the Presidential election spoke on how passionate Moghalu was during his presidential campaign.
+The Ooni of Ife ahead of the presidential election spoke on how passionate Moghalu was during his presidential campaign.

-The party condemned the irregularities that marred the 2019 Presidential election stressing that it was rigged in favor of the ruling All Progressives Congress (APC).
+The party condemned the irregularities that marred the 2019 presidential election stressing that it was rigged in favor of the ruling All Progressives Congress (APC).
 The party said that “the intimidation, maiming and killings of about forty citizens in some States of the Federation such as Rivers, Lagos, Kaduna and Bayelsa where we can confirm that there was massive rigging by both the APC and PDP will make the 2019 elections one of the most violent in our recent history."

 Ifeanyi Ubah was the flag-bearer for the Young Progressive Party representing Anambra South senatorial district.
 On 25 February 2019, he was announced winner of the Anambra south senatorial seat in the Nigerian Senate making him the first candidate to have won a seat in the National Assembly under the YPP.

 In 2018, Princess Adebisi Ogunsanya stood as Lagos state gubernatorial flag-bearer for the party.
 In 2019, she emerged as the leading female gubernatorial candidate in Lagos state, coming 8th of the 46 gubernatorial candidates in Lagos state.

 2021

 Senator Ifeanyi Ubah ran for the 2021 Anambra State gubernatorial election that occurred on September 19, 2020.
 Ubah was nominated by acclamation in an uncontested primary before being cleared to run by the national YPP leadership.
 Ubah was very optimistic that his party would beat others mercilessly, he however allayed the fears of Nigerians that the South-East crisis would disrupt the election.
-He came in 4th for the Anambra state gubernatorial election with a total number of 21,261 votes.
+He came in fourth for the Anambra state gubernatorial election with a total number of 21,261 votes.